Returning from a deployment is a wonderful time to get back into routines and catch up with family and friends.

 Preventing identity theft is something we should always take into consideration.
 Your spouse may have set up an active duty alert or credit freeze during deployment.
 This prevents someone from fraudulently getting credit in their name, but now that they’re home it can be disabled.

 - Active duty alert — Each credit agency must be contacted separately.
-Transunion can be notified by phone.
-Experian and Equifax require written notice to remove the security alert.

 - Security or credit freeze — Contact each agency separately by phone to remove the freeze.
+Download the PDF below to get started.

 Download this quick checklist to use as you reunite your family and finances.